-Every week on eMarketer’s “Behind the Numbers” podcast, we take a few minutes to discuss some of the most intriguing headlines over the past seven days.
-This week, we’re talking about Twitter and Facebook’s day on Capitol Hill, plus the brouhaha over Nike’s new ad, an Instagram bid to get users buying, and more.
+Every week on eMarketer’s “Behind the Numbers” podcast, we take a few minutes to discuss some of the most intriguing headlines of the past seven days.
+This week, we're Apple's FaceTime security glitch, signals of a possible smartphone slowdown, and the latest developments at Facebook.

 Powerful data and analysis on nearly every digital topic.